 With a virtually infinite pool of resources, cloud helps scale applications as desired for computing, storage, and networking to change the way they are deployed, monitored, and used by the end-users.
 You would agree that performance is the utmost factor in testing a web application as it directly impacts the end-user experience.
 And, it is vital to measure the performance of the applications in the cloud.
-It is a well-known fact that software testing is a critical part of the development process.
+It is a well-known fact that software testing service is a critical part of the development process.
 So far, so great, but companies are now increasingly turning to test using cloud infrastructure.
 Why?

 Performance testing in the cloud is different from that of traditional applications.
 It aims to measure the parameters such as system throughput & latency with changing number of parallel users accessing your application.
 This is across different load profiles and various other performance metrics.
 Allow me to explain with the following discussion.
 We will start with a look at some of the benefits of cloud performance testing: